boberle/cofr/README.md

 python3 evaluate.py fr_ment,fr_coref test.french.jsonlines output.jsonlines
 ```

 This will download the corpus and our pretrained models.
+For more information on the corpora we used for training, see [here](https://github.com/boberle/coreference_databases).

 Note that the longest part is the bertification and should be done with a GPU.
 As said before, you can reduce the window size to 129.
 This would yield slightly lower results but will dramatically decrease the bertification time.